NewbiksCube/ChatBotRPG/README.md

 To aid in the construction of RPGs, this toolkit provides a number of modules that are inspired by current existing RPG creation kits and allow creators to build their own games.
 These are:

-- **Rules Engine**: Create conditional logic that executes on timers or on each turn, which follows an "if-then-else" format
+- **Rules Engine**: The core of the engine - create powerful conditional logic that executes on timers or on each turn, which follows an "if-then-else" format
 - **Settings/Worlds**: Build interconnected settings with as nodes on actual maps, link them together with paths that have travel times between their settings, and overlay regions and features to allow dynamic descriptions of these locations in game
 - **Time Passage**: Sync your game to your computer clock or simulate the passage of its own time, allowing for dynamic pacing, changing world events, day/night cycles, and more
 - **Character Management**: Design NPCs with variables/status, equipment, backstories, and real schedules that allow them to move around the world